mmzala/Blog/multi-threading-fibers.md

 With plenty of locks that are held for a very short amount of time, the time wasted for constantly putting threads to sleep and waking them up again might decrease runtime performance noticeably.
 When using spinlocks instead, threads get the chance to take advantage of their full runtime quantum (always only blocking for a very short time period, but then immediately continue their work), leading to much higher processing throughput.

-While I have noticed that spinlocks improved the performance of my job system, I didn't have enough time to test thoroughly in every use-case, so there is definitely more to explore for me regarding this.
+While I have noticed that spinlocks improved the performance of my job system, I didn't have enough time to thoroughly test in every use-case, so there is definitely more to explore for me regarding this.

 ## Conclusion <a name="conclusion"></a>

 Now that we are at the end, I hope you have learned at least a few new things from this blog post.
-While this is my first ever job system I have made and it's definitely not perfect, I learned a lot throughout my journey to implement it and writing this blog post.
+While this is my first ever job system I have made and it's definitely not perfect, I learned a lot throughout my journey while implementing it and writing this blog post.
 And there is a lot more knowledge and experience left to be acquired when it comes to multi-threading, and this post scratched only the surface of what's possible.

 ### Further reading <a name="conclusion1"></a>